 Whenever I go to a restaurant and water is served, the first thing I do is ask the waiter for lemon.
 I want lemon in my water.
 It’s become a habit of mine now for some time becoming one of the few constants in my life.
 Lemon spruces up a glass of still or sparkling with some taste and a slew of benefits.
 A few squeezes or thin wedge (roughly 1/8 of a lemon) is enough juice to yield significant returns.
-Most benefits borne by lemon relate to it’s detoxification effects through various biochemical reactions.
-With that said, what are they?
+Most benefits borne by lemon relate to its detoxification effects through various biochemical reactions.
+Lemon, please.

 Digestion & Detoxification